bg-write/big-doh/README.md

 - Google Chrome DevTools
 - Google
 - Bootstap
+- React Bootstrap
 - Coffee
 - Naps

 ## Next Steps (Icebox)

+- Increase overall Lighthouse Performance rate for mobile and desktop
-- Add new "etc" page sharing other important topics to study: Stability, Scalability, Accessibility, and more
+- Add a new "etc" page sharing other important topics to study: Stability, Scalability, Accessibility, and more
 - Flesh out current Big O, Algorithms, and Data Structures pages with more definitions and details
 - Refactor flex containers with consistent classes to replace individual IDs
-- Hand-drawn illustrations and animations (more donuts!)
+- Add hand-drawn illustrations and animations (more donuts!)
-- Optimize local image storage
+- Optimize local image storage and replace current photos with more consistent and higher quality images
-- JavaScript code snippets giving real-life applications of algorithms and data structures
+- Add JS code snippets to give real-life applications of algorithms and data structures
-- Include specific Big O time and space complexities for each algorithm
+- Add specific Big O time and space complexities for each algorithm
-- Make white background examples center like study cards
+- Make white background-ed algorithm and data structure examples center like study cards
-- Replace TTT X's and O's with donuts (more donuts!)
+- Replace TTT's X's and O's with donuts (more donuts!)
 - Refactor Marquee code into its own component
 - Refactor Footer and Navbar media queries for more fluid growth and container transformation
 - CSS: Dark mode, adjust color based on scrolling position